AFI Conservatory

-The AFI Conservatory is a private not-for-profit graduate film school in the Hollywood Hills district of Los Angeles.
+The AFI Conservatory is a private non-profit graduate film school in the Hollywood Hills district of Los Angeles.
 Students (called "Fellows") learn from the masters in a collaborative, hands-on production environment with an emphasis on storytelling.
 The Conservatory is a program of the American Film Institute founded in 1969.

 History

 The Center for Advanced Film Studies (later the AFI Conservatory) opened its doors at Greystone Mansion on September 23, 1969.
-Harold Lloyd screened his film The Freshman and spoke with AFI Fellows on the school's very first day.
+Harold Lloyd screened his film The Freshman and spoke with AFI Fellows on the school's first day.
 The first class included Terrence Malick, Caleb Deschanel, and Paul Schrader.

 In 1973, filmmaker John Cassavetes was the first filmmaker-in-residence while editing A Woman Under the Influence.
 In 1975, filmmaker Ján Kadár, director of the Oscar-winning film The Shop on Main Street, became the Conservatory's second filmmaker-in-residence.

 In 2013, Emmy and Oscar-winning director, producer and screenwriter James L. Brooks (As Good as It Gets, Broadcast News, Terms of Endearment) joined the AFI Conservatory as Artistic Director, where he provides leadership for the film program.
 Brooks' artistic role at the AFI Conservatory has a rich legacy that includes Daniel Petrie, Jr., Robert Wise and Frank Pierson.
 Former Deans of the AFI Conservatory include Robert Mandel, Jan Schuette and Richard Gladstein.
 Susan Ruskin is the current Dean of the AFI Conservatory and Executive Vice President of AFI.

 Among those AFI has bestowed Honorary Degrees upon during its annual Commencement ceremony are Maya Angelou, John Williams, Ken Burns, Sherry Lansing, Sydney Pollack, Clint Eastwood, Jeffrey Katzenberg, Kathleen Kennedy, Spike Lee, Rita Moreno, and Quentin Tarantino.

 AFI Conservatory thesis films have been nominated for 10 Academy Awards and earned 2 wins.

 Academics

 Rankings

-In 2020, both The Hollywood Reporter and the TheWrap ranked AFI as the #1 film school in America in their respective best film school issues.
+In 2023, The Hollywood Reporter ranked AFI as the #1 film school in the United States.

-It is ranked in the top five graduate film programs along with USC, UCLA, NYU and California Institute of the Arts by the Princeton Review and U.S. News & World Report.